gdi-de/apworkshop2026_ldtutorial/Trinkwasserbrunnen.md

             locn:postName "Frankfurt am Main" .
 ```

-However, one could also justify creating a new instance "address" that contains the address parts of the school instance.
+However, one could also justify creating a new "address" instance that contains the address components of the school instance.

 ```ttl
 @prefix locn:<http://www.w3.org/ns/locn#> .